leamaljk/Kanap/README.md

 https://github.com/leamaljk/P5

-# Kanap #
+# Kanap
 This is the front end and back end server for Project 5 of the Web Developer path.

+The project mission was to successfully integrate a new website for Kanap, a sofa brand that sells its products exclusively in its store.
+They want to have an e-commerce platform in addition to their physical store.

+We were assigned to use the programming language `JavaScript` to display the api,
+- develop a functioning cart to add, subtract and maintain values of the sofas, as well as
+- collect user contact information and
+- utilize Regex to ensure the patterns of the form are being respected
+- generate and return a confirmation number once order was placed

 ### Back end Prerequisites ###

-You will need to have Node and `npm` installed locally on your machine.
+I installed Node and `npm` locally on my computer.

 ### Back end Installation ###

-Clone this repo.
+The backend repo was cloned.
 From the "back" folder of the project, run `npm install`.
+I then
-You can then run the server with `node server`.
+ran the server with `node server`.
-The server should run on `localhost` with default port `3000`.
-If the server runs on another port for any reason, this is printed to the console when the server starts, e.g. `Listening on port 3001`.
-# P5
-Build an e-Commerce website / Kanap